Medicare Part B Coverage

 What are the coverage limits with Medicare Part B?

-Medicare Part B helps pay for any medically necessary care to treat an illness or condition.
+Medicare Part B helps pay for any medically necessary care to treat an illness or condition and for some preventive care to help you stay healthy.
 However it limits coverage for a few services.
-For example, occupational therapy and speech therapy are covered for a limited number of sessions.
-Also, some preventive services are covered only at certain times.
 For example, Part B covers only one flu shot each year.

-Preventive services are screenings and tests that help find health problems early so they can be treated.
+Preventive care includes screenings and tests that help find health problems early so they can be treated.
 Some services, like flu shots and health education, can help prevent health problems.

 - Alcohol misuse counseling